-A digital library maintains all, or a significant part, of its collection in computerprocessible form as an substitute, supplement, or complement to the conventional printed and microfilm materials that currently control library collections (Williams,1995).
-The essential characteristics of digital libraries are the storage of information in digital form, direct usage of communication networks for accessing and obtaining information, copying by either downloading or online/offline printing from a master file.
+A digital library maintains all, or a significant part, of its collection in computer-processible form as a substitute, supplement, or complement to the conventional printed and microfilm materials that currently control library collections (Williams,1995).
+The essential characteristics of digital libraries are the storage of information in digital form, direct usage of communication networks for accessing, obtaining information, and copying by either downloading or online/offline printing from a master file.
 Digital librarians facilitate managing very large amounts of data, preserve unique collections, provide faster access to information, facilitate dealing with data from more than one location, and enhance distributed learning environments.
 They enable searches that are not automated feasible and offer to protect the content of the owner's information (Husler,1996).